walshbr/introduction-to-text-analysis/close-reading/exercises.md

 * What does the previous exercise make you notice about reading in general?
 About your own reading process?

-* How did you read differently when using _Prism_?
+* How did you read differently when using Prism?
 Can you imagine other variations of the tool?
 How might things with five interpretive categories, for example?

-* Say something interesting about the results that _Prism_ gives you.
+* Say something interesting about the results that Prism gives you.
 What new interpretations does it give you about the text?

 * Think more critically about the categories I have chosen for you to highlight.
 What assumptions do you think I have about them?
 How does putting them against each other in this way make you think about them differently?